Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Method

 \subsection{Diversity}

-Within the instruction filtering framework, it is necessary to filter out a subset containing only a minimal amount of data from a vast array of instructions, resulting in a limited number of instructions per task.
-In such low-resource scenarios, \citet{dong2023abilities} has revealed that blending training data from various tasks enhances the LLMs' proficiency across different abilities.
+Within the instruction filtering framework, it is imperative to filter out a minimal subset of data from a vast array of instructions, resulting in a limited number of instructions per task.
+In such low-resource scenarios, \citet{dong2023abilities} has demonstrated that blending training data from various tasks enhances the LLMs' proficiency across different abilities.
 Intuitively, by assigning a task label to each instruction pair, we can preserve instruction pairs associated with a broader range of tasks, thereby facilitating cross-task instruction synergy and enhancing model performance.
-To ascertain the task labels for instruction pairs, we considered three annotation methods: manual labeling, classification models, and clustering models, ultimately choosing clustering for our experiment.
-While manual labeling offers greater accuracy in task label assignment, it is time-consuming and challenging to transfer across different datasets.
-We hypothesize that instruction pairs belonging to the same task are adjacent in semantic space, allowing for the supervised learning of this distribution using classification models.
-However, classification-based approaches may lack flexibility when encountering out-of-domain data.
+To determine task labels for instruction pairs, we evaluated manual labeling, classification models, and clustering models, selecting clustering for our study.
+Manual labeling, though more accurate, is labor-intensive and less adaptable to various datasets.
+We hypothesize that instruction pairs within the same task are semantically close, allowing their distribution to be learned via classification models.
+Nonetheless, such models may struggle with flexibility when faced with out-of-domain data.

-In order to enhance the versatility of the method, we opted for an unsupervised clustering-based approach to preserve data diversity.
-A clustering algorithm can identify instruction pairs that are adjacent in semantic space and form clusters for different tasks.
-Moreover, this choice allows for efficiently adapting to different datasets without retraining fro scratch by forming new clusters when encountering out-of-domain instruction pairs.
+To enhance the method's versatility, we opted for an unsupervised clustering-based approach to preserve data diversity.
+A clustering algorithm can identify semantically close instruction pairs and form clusters for different tasks.
+Moreover, this choice allows for efficient adaptation to different datasets without retraining from scratch by forming new clusters when encountering out-of-domain instruction pairs.

-In terms of clustering methodology, we employ the $k$-Means algorithm.
-Beginning with a sentence-transformers model, sentences are mapped to a 384-dimensional dense vector space.
-Subsequently, PCA is applied to reduce dimensionality while retaining 95\% of the principal components.
-Finally, setting the number of clusters as $k=\sqrt{n/2}$, all 52k instruction pairs are clustered into 178 clusters.
+Regarding the clustering methodology, we employ the $k$-Means algorithm.
+Initially, a sentence-transformers model is used to map sentences to a 384-dimensional dense vector space.
+Subsequently, semantic features are PCA-reduced to retain 95\% of dimensions.
+Finally, by setting the number of clusters as $k=\sqrt{n/2}$, all 52k instruction pairs are clustered into 161 clusters.
 The diversity of the instruction sub-dataset is maintained by adjusting the quantity of instruction pairs within each cluster.